Herdubreid/simple-ab/docs/call-addressbook.md

 Now we can move on to our Address Book.

 #### Get the e1-helper
 We've imported the E1 Service Module as a contained library that provides us with the AIS service calls that we need.
-We don't need to know the details of how the calls are made or customise their behavior.
+We don't need to know the details of how the calls are made or need to customise their behavior.
 We only need the call signatures for the implementations.
-When it comes to the implementation we however need the actual code -- but also don't want to have to rewrite the same logic again and again.
+When it comes to the implementation we however want the actual code -- but also don't want to have to rewrite the same logic again and again.
 This might be a shock to purists, but the plain copy-and-paste is a very efficient way of re-using code.
 [GitHub](https://github.com) has what they call Gist for the purpose of sharing commonly used code-snippets.
-My Gist has what I call [e1-helper](https://gist.github.com/Herdubreid/e7609368ac889103c8a74309d09c7be7) functions encapsulate the authentication into a form request.
+My Gist has what I call [e1-helper](https://gist.github.com/Herdubreid/e7609368ac889103c8a74309d09c7be7) functions that encapsulate the authentication into a form request.
 The justification for these functions is that a mobile app can be in three authenticated states:

     1. Not Authenticated yet (no AIS token)